Honors & Awards

 Michael is the son of Bill and Katie Jacobson and was born on April 4, 1997, in Pittsburgh, Pa.
 Michael has two younger sisters (Reilly and Molly) and one younger brother (Evan).
 Michael is a business administration major at Nebraska.
-He earned academic All-Big Ten honors in 2017, and he is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
-He claimed a spot on the Tom Osborne Citizenship Team in 2016.
+He earned academic All-Big Ten honors in 2017, and he was a four-time member of the Nebraska Scholar-Athlete Honor Roll.
+He claimed a spot on the Tom Osborne Citizenship Team in 2016 and 2017.

 His father, Bill, played college basketball at the University of Nebraska at Omaha for four seasons (1983-86), helping the Mavericks to a pair of Division II playoff appearances during his career.
 The elder Jacobson was also a three-time Academic North Central Conference selection at UNO.